TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 </div>

 ### Additional Resources
-*This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something*
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * The Bastards Book of Ruby has a good section on [Enumerables](http://ruby.bastardsbook.com/chapters/enumerables/).
 * This tutorial on [codementor](https://www.codementor.io/ruby-on-rails/tutorial/rubys-swiss-army-knife-the-enumerable-module) is another good discussion of the versatility of enumerable methods.
 * There are many more enumerable methods than are covered in this lesson (`reject`, `drop`, `uniq`, to name a few).
 For a full listing, you can check out the [Ruby Docs](https://ruby-doc.org/core-2.5.0/Enumerable.html).

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+* What does the `#each` method do?
+What does it return?
+* What does the `#each_with_index` method do?
+* When should you use `do...end` around a code block versus `{...}`?
+* What does the `#map` method do?
+* What does the `#select` method do?
+* What does the `#reduce` method do?
+* Why is there a question mark after some methods?
+* What does the `#include?` method do?
+* What does the `#any?` method do?
+The `#all?` method? `#none?`?
+* Why should you not use the bang methods of enumerables often?